 9. Ricketts Point Marine Sanctuary, Beaumaris

-Bring a bucket and a swim suit to explore the many rock pools of this marine sanctuary in Melbourne’s southeast.
-Children might spot starfish, crabs or small fish as they maneuver their way through the rock pools dotting the shoreline.
-A firm favourite with Melbourne kids and not a bad day out for the parents, either!
+Bring a bucket and a swimsuit to explore the many rock pools of this marine sanctuary in Melbourne’s southeast.
+Children might spot starfish, crabs or small fish as they manoeuvre their way through the rock pools dotting the shoreline.
+A firm favourite for our Eco Explorers playgroup families.

 10. Darebin Parklands, Alphington